-While we're on the topic of presentations, how many times have you wanted to call attention to a specific area of your slide, but you couldn't find the dang laser pointer?
-Never be at a loss for that handy red dot again with this tiny iPhone laser pointer plug-in.
-Bonus: It doubles as a gift for your cat!
+While we're on the topic of presentations, how many times have you wanted to call attention to a specific area of your slider?
+Never be at a loss for that handy red dot again with a laser pointer.

-14) Hassle-Free Clothes
+14. Hassle-Free Clothes

-15) Travel Pillow
+15. Travel Pillow

 The neck kink you get from sleeping on a plane is never fun.
 Silly as they may look, a travel pillow is a must for frequent flyers.
 Your recipient’s spine will thank you.

-16) Garment Bag
+16. Garment Bag

 And while we’re on the topic of travel, showing up to a client meeting with a wrinkled suit is a definite no-no. Help a rep look fly while they fly with this suit-sized garment bag.

 Each session clocks in at roughly 10 minutes, making it easy for your recipient to incorporate some mindfulness into their day.
 According to the Mayo Clinic, “spending even a few minutes in meditation can restore your calm and inner peace.”

 Noticeable results in a short period of time?
 Sounds like a rep’s dream.

-19) A Ride-Sharing Gift Card
+19. Ride-Sharing Gift Card

 Some people like their milk and sugar with a splash of coffee.
 This gift isn’t for them.
 Death Wish Coffee claims its signature roasting process and blend of beans makes its brew “the strongest in the world.”
 Salespeople will get a (caffeine) kick out of a bag or even a recurring delivery.